COVID-19 Reopening Plans

 - Gloves will be worn by all food handlers including during the preparation of bottles for infants.

-- Staff will wear face coverings.
+- Staff will wear face coverings both indoors and outdoors.

 - Toys and classroom materials will be disinfected in the dishwasher or with CDC approved disinfectant.